 A love for writing or blogging is a good start to becoming a freelance writer.

 But with that said, there is a very, VERY big difference between blogging and writing for yourself, and blogging and writing for other people.
-Especially clients, who require flawless content that is not only free of typos and errors, but also optimised for search engines and readers.
+Especially clients, who require flawless content that is not only free of typos and errors but also optimised for search engines and readers.

-Blogger vs Freelance Copywriter
+Blogging vs Freelance Writing

 A blogger… is someone who writes about a topic or topics they are passionate about; usually on their own blog but sometimes for other peoples’ blogs, in the case of guest blogging.
 Generally speaking, a blogger is the queen (or king) of their niche.
 They know their readers, they know how to appeal to their readers and they know to rock their own style to create their own little bloggy kingdom.
 Bloggers are usually self-taught, learning as they build and tweak their blogs, improve rankings and grow a loyal following.
 They write under their own names (or a pen name) and get all the credit for their written work.